amor71/LiuAlgoTrader/docs/source/Concepts.rst

 ******
 The common folder contains three important files that the developer should be aware of:

 - `config.py` this is a global configuration file.
-The file includes internal constant which are no accessible via the environment variables of the configuration file for now.
+The file includes internal constant which are no accessible via the environment variables of the configuration file for now,
+- `types.py` inclues various enums/classes used throughput the framework,
-- `tlog.py` is a simple log implementation which write log entries both to STDOUT, as well as GCP *stackdriver* logger, if it is configured.
+- `tlog.py` is a simple log implementation which write log entries both to STDOUT, as well as GCP *stackdriver* logger, if it is configured,
+- `data_loader.py` explained above,
 - `trading_data` includes global variables that are shared between the strategies and the consumer infrastructure.
 This file should be viewed in details to understand data passing.

 fincalcs